tulste/CobraLab.github.io/_posts/2016-06-15-westongrant.md

 ---
 layout: post
-title:
+title: Weston Brain Institute Funding for Alzheimer's disease Biomarkers Research
 ---

-Weston Brain Institute's Rapid Response 2015 program

-The prevalence of neurodegenerative diseases of aging is high and growing rapidly.
-The Rapid Response program was created to catalyze and jumpstart the development of safe and effective treatments for these diseases.
-The program provides short-term grants as seed funding for novel, high-risk, high-reward translational research projects.
-Proposed projects may relate to any disease; however, the basis for selection will be on the potential impact of the project on neurodegenerative diseases of aging.

-Projects can request up to $150,000 over up to 12-18 months.

-provide you with funding in the amount of $148,225.00 to support your exciting work as described in your Proposal 'High-resolution memory-circuit biomarkers for identifying risk for Alzheimer's disease'.
+Our lab leader Dr. Mallar Chakravarty was granted funding from the Weston Brain Institute's Rapid Response program to support our laboratory's new exciting work investigating MR imaging and genetic-based biomarkers to identify risk for Alzheimer's disease.

+For more information about this project visit [High-resolution memory-circuit biomarkers for identifying risk for Alzheimer's disease](http://www.cobralab.ca/projects/adbiomarkers) or [Weston Brain Institute](http://westonbraininstitute.ca/funded-research/projects/high-resolution-memory-circuit-biomarkers-for-identifying-risk-for-alzheimers-disease/).